And the Sun Will Shine: Jose Feliciano version

-Puerto Rican singer Jose Feliciano released a cover of the song as a single in August 1969 on RCA Records backed with his own composition "Rain".
+Puerto Rican singer José Feliciano released a cover of the song as a single in August 1969 on RCA Records backed with his own composition "Rain".
 The Feliciano version ranked 25th in UK Hit Parade.
 This version peaked at #25 in the UK but notably features Feliciano singing "The thought to me is back and how near" as opposed to "'Cause love to me is life and I live you", an example of a Mondegreen.